qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/index.rst

 QGIS has python bindings so you can automate tasks in QGIS via python.

-Interested in python plugin development, go here http://plugins.qgis.org
+Interested in python plugin development, go here http://plugins.qgis.org or have a look into the `PyQGIS cookbook <docs/pyqgis_developer_cookbook/index>`_